geoffreycloud/geoffreycloud/README.md

 * About me
    * :boom: I’m a Data Engineer who specializes in building efficient data pipelines and scalable data processing solutions.
-   * :seedling:As a self-taught professional, I’m always learning and exploring new cloud and big data technologies to enhance my work.
+   * :seedling:As a self taught professional, I’m always learning and exploring new cloud and big data technologies to enhance my work.

 * :trophy: Current Goals
-   * :star: Deepening knowledge in modern Data Engineering and large-scale data processing.
+   * :star: Deepening knowledge in modern Data Engineering and largescale data processing.
    * :star: Building hands-on experience with DevOps, automation, and continuous integration/deployment (CI/CD).
    * :star: Completing additional certifications to strengthen technical depth.